2578428b/MCA-2023/MCA.md

 # Music Curation and Analytics potfolio

+*A look in to music curation and an alytics with the theme of Mozart, using him Symphony No.11 for Violin, Organ and Bass

 [week1](week1.md) *our first week looking at the basics of music notation and music data*